 How are candidates elected to Parliament?

 Canada's electoral system is referred to as a “single-member plurality” system (also commonly called a “first-past-the-post” system).
 In every electoral district, the candidate with the highest number of votes wins a seat in the House of Commons and represents that electoral district as its member of Parliament.
 An absolute majority (more than 50 percent of the votes in the electoral district) is not required for a candidate to be elected.

 Candidates who are endorsed by a registered political party can have the name of that party appear under their name on the ballot.
-Those who run for election without a party affiliation can choose to have either "Independent" or no affiliation appear under their name on the ballot.
-In the most recent election, less than four percent of candidates ran without a party affiliation.
+Those who run for election without a party affiliation can choose to have either “Independent” or no affiliation appear under their name on the ballot.
+Historically, only a small percentage of candidates in a general election have run without a party affiliation.

 The Canada Elections Act defines a political party as an organization that has as one of its fundamental purposes participating in public affairs by endorsing one or more of its members as candidates and supporting their election to the House of Commons.
 Political parties that meet this definition can register with the Chief Electoral Officer to gain official status and become eligible to obtain certain monetary and other benefits under the Act.

 The financial benefits of registration are outlined in the chapter on political financing.
 There are non-financial advantages as well – for example, political parties that successfully apply for registration at least 60 days before the issue of the election writs can have their name appear on the ballot under the names of the candidates they endorse.